The story begins in 1996, the year I decided to end my international modeling career.

 Netsport was supported in this by their new media partner, Cape Town- based publisher Highbury Safika Media, which sends the annual World Swimsuit issue out with its SA Rugby and SA Cricket Magazines.

 HSM shares our belief that, as media platforms multiply, the quality of your printed magazine is more important than ever.
 The money might be elsewhere, but the magazine is still at the center, the heart and soul if you like.

-Impressively, the transition from SASI to World Swimsuit caused no turbulence and I think the thing that attracts models to World Swimsuit, as with SI, is the fact that the model’s name features on every page.
+Impressively, the transition from SASI to World Swimsuit caused no turbulence and I think the thing that attracts models and influencers to World Swimsuit, as with SI, is the fact that the model’s/ influencer’s name features on every page.
 Usually, they’re anonymous, just faces and bodies representing a brand.